© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Moel Offrwm Camp is a scheduled monument protected by Cadw under reference ME021.
 View the official record →

-Moel Offrwm Camp is a prehistoric hillfort situated in Meirionnydd, Wales, occupying a prominent hilltop position that provided strategic defensive advantage in the Iron Age.
+Moel Offrwm Camp is a prehistoric hillfort situated in Meirionnydd, Wales, and is recorded on the Cadw Schedule of Ancient Monuments as ME021.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME021.

 Moel Offrwm Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Moel Offrwm Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME021.